DenisGorbachev/visionary-pintask-plugin/README.md

 visionary-pintask-plugin
 ========================

-Expand or collapse all cards in a list
+Expand or collapse all cards in a list on http://pintask.me/.